-The free online course Computer Networking - Local Area Networks and the OSI Model introduces the key devices found on local area networks (LANs) and the structure of different types of LANs.
+Learn about the key devices found on local area networks (LANs) and the structure of different types of LANs by studying the course Computer Networking - Local Area Networks and the OSI Model.
 It also explains the seven layers of the OSI model that allow devices on networks communicate with each other.

 The course begins by introducing you to the key devices found on LANs such as hubs, switches and routers, and how each of these devices functions to allow for effective and efficient communication on the LAN.
 You will then learn about the functions of IP addresses and how they are broken down into Network ID and Host ID components.
 You will be introduced to the different network topologies such as Star, Bus, Ring and how they function.
 Next you will learn about Ethernet which is the de facto standard and most widely installed LAN technology.
 You will learn how devices on an Ethernet network communicate with each other using Frames.